alephtwo/sparky/README.md

 * Cerulean Sparks

-The calculator then determines the number of ten draws that must be completed in order to hit 300 cerulean sparks and associates that with a cost in USD:
+The calculator then determines the number of ten draws that must be completed in order to hit 300 cerulean sparks and associates that with a cost in JPY:

 ```
-required ten draws * 3150 JPY per ten draw * current JPY to USD exchange rate
+required ten draws * 3150 JPY per ten draw
 ```

 If the user has more than one spark, the cost is always determined for the next